 The South Boston Waterfront gets a lot of well-deserved buzz as the city's most exciting neighborhood.

-Popular museums and art galleries, entertainment venues, excellent hotels, numerous restaurants, and the lively waterfront provide visitors and locals with plenty to do.
+Popular museums and art galleries, entertainment venues, excellent hotels, numerous restaurants, and the lively waterfront surrounding most of the neighborhood provide visitors and locals with plenty to do.

-Seaport, the part of the neighborhood stretching along Boston Harbor, boasts glitzy waterfront restaurants and bars, concerts almost every night during the summer at the Blue Hills Bank Pavilion, a brewery, and departure points for Harbor cruises.
+Seaport, the area facing Boston Harbor, boasts glitzy waterfront restaurants and bars, concerts almost every summer night at the Blue Hills Bank Pavilion, Harpoon Brewery, trend-setting Institute of Contemporary Art, and departure points for Harbor cruises.

 South of Atlantic Ave, the arty Fort Point is sandwiched between the channel separating the neighborhood from Boston's Downtown Financial District on the west and the Massachusetts Convention and Exposition Center on the east.